Tunick/Tunik Name Origin

 2. Names describing occupations: Examples: HOLTZKOCKER (wood chopper), GELTSCHMIDT(goldsmith), SCHNEIDER (tailor), KREIGSMAN (warrior), EISEN (iron), FISCHER (fish)

-3. Names from city of residence: Examples: BERLIN, FRANKFURTER, DANZIGER, OPPENHEIMER, DEUTSCH (German), POLLACK (Polish), WARSHAW, and probably TUNICK TUNIK
+3. Names from city of residence: Examples: BERLIN, FRANKFURTER, DANZIGER, OPPENHEIMER, DEUTSCH (German), POLLACK (Polish), WARSHAW, and probably TUNICK or TUNIK

 4. Bought names: Examples: GLUXK (luck), ROSEN and ROSENBLATT, ROSENBERG (roses), DIAMOND, KOENIG (king), SPIELMAN (spiel is to play), LIEBER (love)